Katy Garbi

-Katerina "Katy" Garbi (Κατερίνα "Καίτη" Γαρμπή, [kateˈrina ˈceti ɣarˈbi]; born 8 June 1961) is a Greek singer active in Greece and Cyprus, with some popularity in Turkey.
+Katerina "Katy" Garbi (Κατερίνα "Καίτη" Γαρμπή, [kateˈrina ˈceti ɣarˈbi]; born 8 June 1961) is a Greek singer.
 Her career has spanned over 35 years with over 2 million records sold in Greece and abroad.
 Garbi's discography is marked by several multi-platinum releases, including Arhizo Polemo (1996) and Evaisthisies (1997), two of the best-selling albums of the decade.
-Garbi represented Greece in the annual Eurovision Song Contest in 1993 with the song "Ellada, Hora Tou Fotos", taking ninth place.
+Garbi represented Greece in the annual Eurovision Song Contest in 1993 with the song "Ellada, chora tou fotos", taking ninth place.
 She later struck her biggest commercial success with To Kati (2000) in terms of unit sales.
 Over the years, Garbi has won 11 Pop Corn Music Awards, including three for Album of the Year, and one Arion Music Award.
 On 14 March 2010, Alpha TV ranked her among the top-certified female artists in Greece's phonographic era (since 1960).

 Early life

 Katy Garbi began her singing career with her younger sister Liana, as the "Garbi Sisters", in the summer of 1977, when she was just 16 years old and Liana just 13.
 Due to their age, their father was against their work as singers, but he did not want to stand in the way of the future that he felt their talent offered them.
 They are most remembered for the backing vocals they provided at Yannis Floriniotis's performances in the early eighties.